-- Any changes to the risk profile; - Adherence to the risk appetites and tolerances; - Capital position relative to internal requirements and the requirements of regulators and rating agencies; - Full distribution of results from the ECM; - PMLs of significant underwriting activities; - Accumulation of credit risk exposure; - Reserve position under current and stressed scenarios; - Ceded reinsurance arrangements by lines of business; - · Stress scenarios for investment portfolios against a variety of macro-economic conditions; and - Any developments in operational risk.
+- Any changes to the risk profile; - Adherence to the risk appetites and tolerances; - Capital position relative to internal requirements and the requirements of regulators and rating agencies; - Full distribution of results from the Group Capital Model ("GCM"); - PMLs of significant underwriting activities; - Accumulation of credit risk exposure; - Reserve position under current and stressed scenarios;

+- Ceded reinsurance arrangements by lines of business; - Stress scenarios for investment portfolios against a variety of macro-economic conditions; and - Any developments in operational risk, which includes Group, Strategic, Reputational and Legal Risk.

-Any findings are reported to the Executive Team quarterly and the Board Risk Committee semi-annually.
+Any findings are reported to the Management Risk Committee ("MRC") quarterly and the Board Risk Committee ("BRC") semiannually.